FragileTech/ml-ops-quickstart/README.md

 # They are loaded as a dictionary and passed to jinja2 to fill in the templates.
 template:
   project_name: null  # Name of the new Python project
-  default_branch: null  # Name of the defaul branch.
+  default_branch: null  # Name of the default branch.
 Used in the CI push workflow.
   owner: null  # Github handle of the project owner
   author: null  # Person(s) or entity listed as the project author in setup.py
   email: null  # Owner contact email
-  copyright_holder: null  # Owner of the project's copyright.
+  copyright_holder: null  # Owner of the project copyright.
   project_url: null  # Project download url.
 Defaults to https://github.com/{owner}/{project_name}
-  bot_name: null  # GitHub login of the account used to push when bumping the project's version
+  bot_name: null  # GitHub login of the account used to push when bumping the project version
   bot_email: null # Bot account email
   license: null  # Currently only priprietary and MIT license is supported
   description: null  # Short description of the project